doucoureb/berea-college-csc-226.github.io/index.md

     - Address any remaining trouble with [A00: Getting Started](https://docs.google.com/document/d/13bjnuAz75sbNLxt7T8mCrbus-iWpWOmd1KNC3WyQeMw/edit?usp=sharing)
     - Begin looking at A01 (needs link when assignment is live)
   - **After class**:
+    - Read the [Chapter 3: Debugging Interlude 1](https://runestone.academy/runestone/books/published/thinkcspy/Debugging/toctree.html) in preparation for a reading quiz next time.
+Be sure you are logged in to the book when reading, and do all activities to get credit!

 ## Day 2: Friday, August 20, 2021
   - **In class**: